 So Martha enlisted the help of a full-time CPA, who works as a daily money manager on the side for a handful of clients.
 “Instead of just filing quarterly or annual tax forms, [the daily money manager] receives her clients’ mail, pays their bills, balances their checkbooks and helps them keep to a budget if they are on a fixed income,” writes Braham.

 Braham also notes that daily money management is a small industry that is unregulated by the U.S. government.
-The some 700 members of the American Association of Daily Money Managers (AADMM) can be found at http://www.aadmm.com/default.htm.
+The some 700 members of the American Association of Daily Money Managers (AADMM) can be found at the website http://www.aadmm.com/default.htm.

 Because daily money managers are unregulated, Braham encourages skepticism and caution as you select and begin to work with one: